MELANOMA- SKIN CANCER

 What is a melanoma?

-Early detection defines melanoma survival!
+Early detection defines melanoma survival

-Who is at high risk for Melanoma?
+Who is at high risk for melanoma?

-The ABCDE rule” is an easy guide to remembering the usual signs of melanoma.
+The “ABCDE rule” is an easy guide for remembering the typical signs of melanoma.
 Consult Dr. Shafa immediately if any of your moles or pigmented spots is showing any Asymmetry with Border irregularity, Color variability, Diameter over ¼” or/and Evolving.

 A for ASYMMETRY: Most early melanomas are Asymmetrical: a line through the middle would not create matching halves.
 Common moles are round and symmetrical.

-D for DIAMETER: Early melanomas usually grow larger than common moles – generally to at least the size of a pencil eraser (about 6mm or ¼” in Diameter).
+D for DIAMETER: Early melanomas usually grow larger than common moles – generally to at least the size of a pencil eraser (about 6mm or ¼” in diameter).

 E for EVOLVING: When a mole is Evolving (changing) or you notice onset of irritation, itching, bleeding, formation of ulcers We also like to tell our patients to use their own best judgement for two additional factors:

 F for “FUNNY LOOKING MOLE”: If your mole just looks “Funny” to you

-G for your “Gut feeling” says something is wrong Some melanomas do not fit the ABCDE rule described above, so it is particularly important for you to notice changes in skin markings or new spots on your skin.
+G for “Gut feeling”: your says something is wrong Some melanomas do not fit the ABCDE rule described above, so it is particularly important for you to notice changes in skin markings or new spots on your skin.

 Any few changes out of ABCDEFG in your mole or new skin lesion described above might be an early sign of melanoma.
 Such a suspicious lesion indicates an evaluation with a dermoscope and possibly a biopsy to rule out melanoma.
 Other warning signs that may require a doctor visit are:

-- A sore that does not heal.
+- A sore that does not heal

-- A new growth.
+- A new growth

 - Change in sensation—itchiness, tenderness, or pain

-“Take home message” about Melanoma
+The take home message about Melanoma

-- Melanoma is the third most common, deadliest and most serious form of skin cancer.
+- Melanoma is the third most common, deadliest, and most serious form of skin cancer.

-- Only 4 to 5% of all skin cancers are diagnosed as Melanoma, but 80% of skin cancer related deaths are due to Melanoma.
+- Only 4 to 5% of all skin cancers are diagnosed as melanoma, but 80% of skin cancer-related deaths are due to melanoma.

 - Melanoma can develop on normal skin or in an existing mole that becomes cancerous.

-- Just like all other skin cancers, exposure to UV light from sunlight or tanning booths increases the risk of Melanoma.
-Genetics also contribute as a known risk factor.
+- Just like all other skin cancers, exposure to UV light from sunlight or tanning booths increases the risk of melanoma.

 - Change in the surface of a mole—scaling, oozing, bleeding, or the appearance of a bump or nodule.